keu/docs/guides/debugging-dags.md

 Your DAG is visible in the Airflow UI, but your tasks don't run when you trigger the DAG.
 This is a common issue and the cause can be very simple or complex.
 The following are some debugging steps you can try:

-- Make sure your DAG is `Unpaused`.
+- Make sure your DAG is unpaused.
 If your DAG is paused when you trigger it, the tasks will not run.

     ![Paused DAG](/img/guides/paused_dag.png)